rob-in-europe/rob-in-europe.github.io/_posts/2014-05-10-The-Liberation-of-Paris.md

 spirit (so much more poetic in French; *l'eau de vie* translates literally as *water of life*) is said to aid digestion.
-I had foolishly told several friends to try *armagnac*, a French spirit similar to cognac, to which I had become quite fond; thanks to this recommendation, when it came time to nominate my drink of choice I was told that all of the armagnac had been served.
+I had foolishly told several friends to try *armagnac*, a French spirit similar to cognac, of which I had become quite fond; thanks to this recommendation, when it came time to nominate my drink of choice I was told that all of the armagnac had been served.
 With friends like these ...